ESMS-Group-Public/FoKL-GPy/README.md

 m = model.to_pyomo(xvars, yvars, m=None, xfix=None, yfix=None, truescale=True, std=True, draws=None)
 ```

-Pass inputs to [fokl_to_pyomo](#fokl_to_pyomo).
+Pass arguments to [fokl_to_pyomo](#fokl_to_pyomo).
 If embedding a single GP in Pyomo rather than multiple, it is recommended to use this method to avoid importing an additional module in the run script.

 ##### save